 Advertisers have their hands in every aspect of marketing, from strategy to execution.

 Let’s take a common entry-level position in this industry, Account Management, and dig into what exactly that job looks like.
 Account managers act as the middle man between agency and client.
-Their job is to manage the actual execution of ads, making sure that they are on schedule, on budget, and on brand.
+Their job is to manage the actual execution of ads, making sure that they are on schedule, on budget, and on-brand.

 Advertising is an inherently varied industry, where every day can look different.
 It’s a great avenue for creative individuals who want to see their ideas come to life.
-Whether you want to work for an agency or in an advertising department on the client side, it has the potential to be an extremely rewarding profession.
+Whether you want to work for an agency or in an advertising department on the client-side, it has the potential to be an extremely rewarding profession.

 Public relations professionals have a hard job.
 They manage communications with the media, employees within the organization, and the general public.
-Whether they are writing press releases to promote a new products or fielding information requests from journalists, they often find themselves in the role of spokesperson.
+Whether they are writing press releases to promote a new product or fielding information requests from journalists, they often find themselves in the role of spokesperson.